Virgin Atlantic has resumed scheduled passenger flights to Hong Kong, Los Angeles and New York JFK.

 Thursday 1 October – Antigua, Boston

 Friday 2 October – Montego Bay, Grenada (via Antigua)

 Sunday 4 October – Tobago (via Antigua)

-The in-flight service in all cabins has been “streamlined” with one main meal service.
-Only soft drinks will be available during the flight.
+The in-flight service in all cabins has been “streamlined” with a limited meal service.

-There are also changes to Virgin Atlantic ground services.
-All Virgin Atlantic Clubhouses around the world have closed temporarily.
+All Virgin Atlantic Clubhouses worldwide have closed temporarily.
 The Upper Class Wing and “Revivals” lounge at London Heathrow is also closed.

 Here are our latest stories on Virgin Atlantic:

 - Virgin Atlantic “Racing To Stitch Together £900m Rescue”

 - Virgin Atlantic Reinstates More Routes At London Heathrow